-September Timely Topics- a potpourri of issues and events
+September Timely Topics- a potpourri of events

 One of the darkest days in United States history, as well as the rest of the world is September 11, 2001 when the World Trade Center and the Pentagon were attacked by terrorists.
 The country and the world have not been the same since.